Tenjin0/react-antd-cssvars/README.md

 ### II.
 Init theme

 You can initialize the theme with the first parameter of the contructor.
+note: it will trigger the compute function

 ```typescript
 import { Theme, TThemeColorTypes, TTheme } from "react-antd-cssvars"